 Facing The Truth is the name of a Bill Moyers documentary on the Truth and Reconciliation Commission begun in South Africa after the end of apartheid.
-We spend some time on the Commission in our ninth-grade unit on Nelson Mandela, so I’m adding it to this list.
+We spend some time on the Commission in our ninth-grade unit on Nelson Mandela, so I’m adding it to list.
 Here’s a short clip from it:

 Here’s a link to another clip from the same documentary.

 Nelson Mandela recently turned 94 and, as The Telegraph explains: